 This tutorial-style guide has two primary goals:

-The last command starts a RabbitMQ server with specific configuration file.
+The last command starts a RabbitMQ with a specific configuration file.

 The RabbitMQ Management UI can be configured with one of these two login modes: